-Language: We will be exploring different types of writing, poetry, fiction and non-fiction.
-Poetry and creative writing will also be part of our language program.
-There is also a strong focus on grammar, spelling skills and word study.
+ELA: We will be exploring different types of writing(narractive, expository, persuasive), poetry, fiction and non-fiction.There is also a strong focus on grammar and spelling skills.

 Snack: We have snack everyday.
 Please provide your child with a healthy snack daily.
 Please do not send candy as a snack. (*Due to various food allergies, please do not send in a "birthday snack" on your child's birthday for the entire class.
 Birthdays are important, but do not require food.
 The student will be acknowledged by the principal and classroom teacher on their special day.)